dgcamacho/so2021/README.md

 Scientific Computing research groups.

-Additionally to the learning effect, you can collect points for submitted exercises that may eventually lead to an improvement in you final exam by at most a grad 0.3.
+Additionally to the learning effect, you can collect points for submitted exercises that may eventually lead to an improvement in you final exam by at most a grade 0.3.
 To reach this bonus, you have to gain 80% of the possible exercise points.

 In order to allow fast correction and evaluation of submitted solutions, we require